-The Knowledge is Power Program, is a national network of free, open-enrollment, college-preparatory public schools dedicated to preparing student in underserved communities for success in college and in life.
-There are currently 141 KIPP schools in 20 states and the District of Columbia serving more than 50,000 students.
+The Knowledge is Power Program, is a national network of free, open-enrollment, college-preparatory public schools dedicated to preparing students in underserved communities for success in college and in life.
+There are currently 209 KIPP schools in 20 states and the District of Columbia serving more than 50,000 students.

 KIPP builds a partnership among parents, students, and teachers that puts learning first.
-By providing outstanding educators, more time in school learning, and a strong culture of achievement, KIPP is helping all students climb the mountain to and through college.
+By providing outstanding educators, more time in school, and a strong culture of achievement, KIPP is helping all students climb the mountain to and through college.

 Every day, KIPP students across the nation are proving that demographics do not define destiny.
 Over 86 percent of KIPP students are from low-income families and eligible for the federal free and reduced-price meals program, and 95 percent are African American or Latino.
 Nationally, more than 93 percent of KIPP middle school students have gone on to college-preparatory high schools, and over 83 percent of KIPP alumni have gone on to college.